The 3-Year Tenant in a 30-Year Building: The Industrialized Data Center Strategy of the "Universal Dock"

 The "Lease Mismatch" and IRR Destruction

-The risk profile has shifted.
+The risk profile has fundamentally shifted.
 If you hard-code a facility for a specific high-density tenant who leaves after a single hardware generation, the economics collapse.

 The Real Estate Case: Valuation & Liquidity